 Twins use a seven-run 12th inning to beat Tigers 11-5 in the first game of doubleheader

-DETROIT (AP) — The Minnesota Twins took advantage of a based-loaded walk, a three-run error by Tigers third baseman Zach McKinstry and three homer by Matt Waller in the 12th inning to beat the Detroit Tigers 11-5 in the first game of Saturday's doubleheader.
+DETROIT (AP) — The Minnesota Twins took advantage of a based-loaded walk, a three-run error by Tigers third baseman Zach McKinstry and a three-run homer by Matt Waller in the 12th inning to beat the Detroit Tigers 11-5 in the first game of Saturday’s doubleheader.

 Lange walked Austin Martin to make it 5-4.
 Kyle Farmer and Carlos Santana struck out, but Ryan Jeffers hit a grounder to third that went through McKinstry’s legs for a three-run error.